Windsor glasses

-In popular culture
+Notable wearers

-Notable people associated with Windsor glasses include John Lennon (and thus the glasses are sometimes referred to as "John Lennon glasses"), who first wore them on the set of How I Won The War in September 1966.
-One of his Windsor glasses were auctioned at $56,800 in 2020.
-Other notable people include Mahatma Gandhi, as well as the fictional character Harry Potter.
-Groucho Marx and Theodore Roosevelt also sometimes wore Windsor glasses, although they better remembered for their horn-rimmed Groucho glasses and rimless pince nez, respectively.
+Notable people associated with Windsor glasses include John Lennon, who first wore them on the set of How I Won the War in September 1966.
+A pair of Lennon's Windsor glasses was auctioned for $56,800 in 2020.

+Other notable people who wore this style include Mahatma Gandhi.
+The National Gandhi Museum in New Delhi holds the spectacles that Gandhi last wore.

+Theodore Roosevelt, Groucho Marx, and the fictional character Harry Potter also sometimes wore Windsor glasses, although they are better remembered for their rimless pince-nez, Groucho glasses, and horn-rimmed glasses, respectively.